Skip to main content

 list_network_activity

-List observed network requests from a browser session.
-Filter by state, URL substring, time window, and sort by speed or age.
-Returns stable references for follow-up inspection.
+Retrieve and filter buffered network requests from the current browser session.
+Apply filters by URL substring, method, size, or status.
+Sort by attributes like speed or recency, and obtain stable references for follow-up inspection.

 Instructions

 List observed network requests buffered during this browser session.
-Supports temporal filtering by seq window, request-state filters, URL substring filtering, and adjective-based sorting such as slowest/fastest or newest/oldest.
+Supports temporal filtering by seq window, request-state filters, URL substring filtering, adjective-based sorting such as slowest/fastest or newest/oldest, and an inline content_type field on each row.
 Returns stable @rN refs for follow-up inspection with inspect_request.

 Input Schema